-As the subject matter of lawsuits become increasingly technical and specialized, experts remain a ubiquitous and necessary part of litigation.
-Although an expert witness’s testimony can be incredibly impactful at trial, their involvement is just as valuable—if not more—when first assessing the case’s merits.
+An expert witness’s testimony can be incredibly impactful at trial.
+Though, their involvement is just as valuable—if not more—when first assessing the case’s merits.

-An expert’s initial review, research, assessment, and valuation of a potential lawsuit is a critical first step when retaining a new case, particularly when the attorney might not be well-versed in the underlying subject matter.
-Whether the lawsuit involves scientific, medical, or technical concepts, an expert in their respective field can determine the viability of the case as well as the best strategies when going forward with litigation.
+An expert’s initial review, research, assessment, and valuation of a potential lawsuit is a critical first step when taking on a new case.
+This is particularly true when the attorney might not be well-versed in the underlying subject matter.
+Whether the lawsuit involves scientific, medical, or technical concepts, an expert in their respective field can efficiently determine the viability of the case.
+In addition, an expert can identify the best strategies when going forward with litigation.
 Below are just a few ways in which an expert may help during early case assessment.

-What may seem like a solid case to prove (or defend) on its face, can often become more complicated as the facts and evidence are unpacked and analyzed.
+A case may seem straightforward on its face.
+But many attorneys have experienced cases that become more complicated as they unpack and analyze the facts and evidence.
 Even the savviest of attorneys may not recognize a case’s pitfalls during a preliminary review of the records.
 This is why an expert trained in the subject matter at issue can provide invaluable insight early in the litigation process.

 Medical records, for example, can be notoriously voluminous and dense.
-A medical expert can review such records and determine the viability of a case in a relatively short amount of time in comparison to an attorney trying on their own.
+A medical expert is far more experienced in reviewing records.
+As such, they can determine a case’s viability in a relatively short amount of time in comparison to an attorney.

-If a case is scientific or complex enough to warrant an expert, then a review of its records and any other documentary evidence should be left to the expert as well.
-The earlier an expert reviews the evidence available to them, the earlier an assessment of the case can begin (and the retainment of a meritless case be avoided).
+If a case is complex enough to warrant an expert, then an expert should handle the record and evidence review as well.
+The earlier an expert reviews the evidence available to them, the earlier an assessment of the case can begin.
+Plus, attorneys can avoid taking a meritless case.

 Assessing & Developing Facts

 Reviewing records and developing the facts go hand-in-hand, but are not one and the same.
-Though the records are an important part of any case assessment, how the records fit into the bigger picture of presenting and proving the facts is another issue.
-Ideally, an expert will be able to not only review the available evidence but also craft a case theory that makes sense and is supported by the record.
+The records are an important part of any case assessment.
+But, how the records fit into the bigger picture of presenting and proving the facts is another issue.
+Ideally, an expert will be able to review the available evidence.
+Additionally, an expert will be able to craft a case theory that makes sense and is supported by the record.
 For example, a plaintiff in an automobile accident may have a plethora of medical records to prove their injuries.
 But how do the injuries relate specifically to the claim?
 Can an injury signify the point of impact or the speed of the crash?
-It is important that facts are not just identified but also explained in a way that develops the case theory and strategy.
+It’s important that experts go beyond just identifying the facts.
+The case requires an expert who can explain these questions in a way that develops the case theory and strategy.

 Applying the Standard of Care to Determine Liability

-Therefore, an expert should, first and foremost, define what the standard of care is within that particular industry and how the defendant breached it.
-In cases of medical malpractice, this would be “any act or omission by a physician during the treatment of a patient that deviates from accepted norms of practice in the medical community…” Of course, the “accepted norms of practice” will be case-specific and dependent upon the specialty and sub-specialty of the defendant physician, which is why an expert is all the more needed.
+Therefore, an expert should first and foremost define their industry’s standard of care.
+Next, the expert must explain how the defendant breached it.
+In cases of medical malpractice, this would be “any act or omission by a physician during the treatment of a patient that deviates from accepted norms of practice in the medical community…” Of course, the “accepted norms of practice” will be case-specific.
+These details are dependent upon the defendant physician’s specialty and sub-specialty.
+This demonstrates why an expert is all the more needed.

 Conducting Inspections and Testing

-Experts can assess a case in other ways beyond reviewing documentary evidence—they can also inspect and test the subject matter at issue themselves.
+Experts can assess a case in other ways beyond reviewing documentary evidence.
+They can also inspect and test the subject matter at issue themselves.
 Medical experts, for example, may conduct initial examinations of a plaintiff to determine their injuries.
 An accident reconstructionist may inspect the site of a crash.
 An engineering expert can test a product to determine if it was defectively manufactured or designed.
-Because an expert’s opinion must be based on sufficient facts or data that is the product of reliable principles and methods reliably applied to the facts, hands-on inspections and testing in the early stages can create a strong foundation for the case.
+After all, an expert’s opinion must be based on sufficient facts or data that is the product of reliable principles and methods.
+Hands-on inspections and testing in the early stages can create a strong foundation for the case.